GoogleCloudPlatform/podcast/site/content/post/episode-39-php-with-terry-ryan-and-brent-shaffer/index.md

 FRANCESC: Episode 25 with Andrew Gerrand and Chris Broadfoot.
 Way too many Australians that time.
 This time, there's only one.
 So yeah.
 Mark is still traveling somewhere in Australia enjoying the holidays.
 So instead, we have Chris.
 And we're going to be talking today about PHP with Chris, but also with two other coworkers, Terry Ryan and Brent Shaffer.

-And then after that, once we're done discussing all the possible things you can do with PHP on Google Cloud Platform, we'll have a question of the week.
+And then after that, once we're done discussing all the possible things you can do with PHP on Google Cloud, we'll have a question of the week.
 And the question of the week this week is about networking.
 So the question is, OK, so I want to use web sockets on a load balancer, and I'm using an HTPS load balancer.
 How do I do that?
 And so we'll have an answer for that at the end of the episode.
 But before that, we're going to have the cool thing of the week.
 And the cool thing of the week is about preemptible machines, preemptible VMs.
 Why don't you tell us a little bit about that?

 CHRIS: All right.
 So this week, we announced that we're dropping prices for preemptible VMs by up to 33%.